 When Should Lawn Feeds Be Applied?

-Lawn feeds should be applied during the growing season which runs from spring through to autumn.
+Most lawn feeds should be applied during the growing season, which runs from spring through to autumn.

-For late autumn and winter, try a dedicated autumn lawn feed fertiliser such as this.
+For late autumn and winter, try a dedicated autumn lawn feed fertiliser.

 Explore More of Our Content Below: